-At PMI, R&D is the catalyst for our business transformation.
-The rigor with which we conduct our R&D—and the openness with which we share our methodologies and findings—builds confidence in our science among the scientific community, regulators, and our consumers, protects our company from reputational risk, and, most importantly, allows us to commercialize our smoke-free products around the world.
+At PMI, research and development (R&D) is the catalyst for our business transformation.
+The rigor with which we conduct our research—and the openness with which we share our methodologies and findings—builds confidence in our science among the scientific community, regulators, and our consumers, protects our company from reputational risk, and, most importantly, allows us to commercialize our smoke-free products around the world.

 We regularly interact with an extensive network of stakeholders, including long-term study partners, research partners, production site personnel, universities, suppliers, consumers, and regulators.

-We adhere to high scientific standards, and our research is aligned with the U.S. Food and Drug Administration’s draft guidance on modified risk tobacco products (2012).
+We adhere to high scientific standards, and our research is aligned with the U.S. Food and Drug Administration’s draft guidance on Modified Risk Tobacco Products (2012).

 Sharing our methods and findings

-We recognize that scientific research from tobacco companies may be met with skepticism.
-Sharing our science and listening to feedback are critical to encouraging debate with experts and the broader public.
-We produce a regular briefing through our Scientific Update publication, which complements what we share throughout the year via articles in peer-reviewed journals, presentations at conferences, and our PMI Science website.
-Since 2008, we have published more than 452 papers on smoke-free products in peer-reviewed publications.
+Scientific research from any corporation may be met with skepticism.
+Sharing our science and listening to feedback are critical to both encourage debate with experts and the broader public) and build trust.
+We produce a regular briefing through our Scientific Update publication (see here), which complements what we share throughout the year via articles in peer-reviewed journals, presentations at conferences, and our PMI Science website.
+Since 2008, we have published over 450 papers on smoke-free products and related science in peer-reviewed publications.

 Animal studies allow us to confirm in vivo what pharmacology and toxicology studies show in vitro.
-We use human-derived cells in vitro, but the animal studies in vivo allow us to assess scientifically the consistency of our findings.
+We use human-derived cells in vitro, but the animal studies in vivo enable us to assess scientifically the consistency of our findings.